 Why You Should Conserve Energy in Your Home: First off, conserving energy will help you save money on energy bills.
 On top of that, less electricity used means you’ll also burn fewer fossil fuels and can reduce overall pollution and greenhouse gas emissions from your home.

-Ways to Create a Home That Conserves Energy:
+Ways to Create a Sustainable Home That Conserves Energy:

 - Install a smart thermostat that can automatically turn off or reduce heating and cooling when you’re asleep or out of the house.